 Whether read as a moral fable, Christian allegory, or a moralistic horror tale, this is a novel that should be rescued from the middle school reading list and the bin of literary obscurity and given due attention.
 Beyond being a masterfully crafted exploration of numerous humane themes, it is a delightful, at times, but ultimately light, tale about the sin of narcissism and the possibility of human connectedness in the presence of that most damnable of sins.

-Books mentioned in this essay may be found in The Imaginative Conservative Bookstore.
 This essay was originally published on Musings of a Christian Humanist and appears here with Dr. Woods’ gracious permission.